The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 We booked a two-queen room that included a very generous free breakfast in a gorgeous sunroom.
 The property felt very “Dirty Dancing-Esque” in that it had a large, heated pool and jacuzzi and tons of activities like bocce ball, playground, Adirondack chairs and movies playing in the back lawn with s’mores.
 So fun!

-How to get in:
+How to get into Acadia National Park:

 • Acadia Annual Pass- $70.
 Purchase online or onsite.